DevOpsKev/ai-immigrants/author/body/01 - The Bloody Algos Are Here.md

 These new immigrants are already among us.
 They’re everywhere.
 They wield incredible power and influence, and they’ve already infiltrated your homes, your personal life, your relationships, your government, and your workplace.
 They know your most intimate details—cataloging, analyzing, and archiving every family photo, every message to your loved ones, every click you make, every word you type, and every step you take.

-But these immigrants are unlike any who have come before—they are the most profoundly alien newcomers ever to enter our society.
+But these newcomers are unlike any who have come before—they are the most profoundly alien arrivals ever to enter our society.